gshunc/adb-executor/README.md

 ## Startup

-This project uses a node backend with Express JS.
+This project uses a node backend.
 Install node, npm i, npm run start.

-Will have to cd into the server folder and install android platform tools.
+Visit this page: https://developer.android.com/tools/releases/platform-tools#downloads, and download the android platform tools.
+Place them in the root directory of the project.

+Start the server by running npm run start.

 ### Device Usage

-In order to use the software, you will have to connect an android device over USB-C or use the ADV (android virtual device) emulator.
+In order to use the software, you will have to connect an android device over USB-C or use the AVD (android virtual device) emulator inside of Android Studio.